449187-1 I-275 (S.R. 93) from I-75 to Terra Ceia River

 RoadWatch

-• During the active construction phase, motorists can expect uneven pavement throughout the project limits.
-While transitions are all within the tolerances stated in the FDOT Standard Plans, motorists should use caution and follow the posted speed limits.
+During the active construction phase, motorists can expect uneven pavement throughout the project limits.
+Please use caution and follow the posted speed limits.